werckme/werckmeister/manual.md

 ### Adjunct Chord Tones
 You maybe noticed in the example above, that some degrees are written in parantheses and some not.
 A degree in parantheses specifies chord adjunct degrees.
-Those degrees will not be rendered unless they have a leading "!".
+Those degrees are not being rendered, unless your force them to appear using a leading `!`.

-Here in this example we force the 6th of an chord to appear, although the used chords normally have no 6th.
+Here in this example we force the 6th degree to appear, even if the current chord has no 6th.

 ```language=Werckmeister,type=full
 using "chords/default.chords";